Choo99/Meme-Chatbot/README.md

 The notebook directory contains the record of our training process.

 The python directory contains the Python scripts that we use in this project.
-We'll reviewing three Python scripts:
+We'll review three Python scripts:
 - discordBot.py: This scripts will implement our trained text emotional detection model and our chatbot into a discord bot.
 - emotional_detection.py: This scripts will using the trained model to detect the text emotion of user's input.
 - emotional_training.py: Accepts our input dataset and use it to create our emotional_model.
 A training history containing accuracy/ loss curves is also produced